This is the twenty-fifth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 I’ll take the Caltrain up right after class, she said.
 Expect me at around 8:30 PM.

 The next day, at eight twenty-five PM, I stood in my tower, peeking through the curtains like a turn-of-the-century widow, heart thumping so profusely that it made my lacy bib collar flutter up and down.
-I wore the same white ruffled dress that I’d gone to the lavender fields in.
+I wore the same yellow dress that I’d gone to the lavender fields in.
 Maybe it could provoke some good memories.

 There was so much I wanted to say to her.
 I hoped that everything would go well.